schoolofdevops/ultimate-ansible-bootcamp/chapters/roles.md

-# Chapter 6  : Working with Roles
+# Configuring app server environment with Roles

+In the previous chapter, you have created and applied playbook for base systems configurations.
+Now is the time to start creating modular, reusable library of code for application configurations.
+In this chapter, we are going to write such modular code, in the form of roles and setup application server.

-In this tutorial we are going to create simple, static role for apache which will,
+We are going to create the roles with following specs,

+**apache** role which will
   * Install **httpd** package
-  * Configure **httpd.conf**, manage it as a static file
   * Start httpd service
-  * Add a notification and a  handler so that whenever the configuration is updated, service is automatically restarted.
+  * Add a handler to restart service

+**php** role to
+  * install **php** and **php-mysql**
+  * restart apache when packages are installed

+We will also refactor  **systems.yml** and move all the tasks to its own role i.e. **systems**

-### 6.1 Creating Role Scaffolding for Apache
+### Creating Role Scaffolding for Apache
   * Change working  directory to **/vagrant/code/chap5**

 ```